 In the first example, a bunch of people are in a church - but they're all doing different things.
 Think of St. Peters, in Rome, where some are wandering around, some are talking on their mobile phones, and some are praying for a new Mercedes-Benz.
 However, in the second example, it's implied that the people are in a church for a particular purpose.
 For example, they are a choir group and standing there all having a sing-along.
 The clue to remembering the difference is the a/na.
 When you use a you are focussing on the individual, but if you use the plural na you are focussing on the group as a whole.

 |Bha a h-uile ag obair gu trang|

 |Bha na h-uile ag obair gu trang|

-In the first example, there's a lot of people who are working on their own somehow.
+In the first example, there are lots of people, working on their own.
 They might be working on individual tasks or in different rooms in the same building.
-In the second example, you are focussing on the fact that there is a group of people in the same room working (as opposed to some other people scattered throughout the rest of the building) or that they are all working on the same task, for example they are all making a pizza.
+In the second example, you are focussing on the fact that there is a group of people working in the same room (as opposed to some other people scattered throughout the rest of the building) or that they're all working on the same task, such as making a pizza.

 |Bidh a h-uile a' dol a Bheinn Nibheis|

 |Bidh na h-uile a' dol a Bheinn Nibheis|

 Again, in the first example you are focussing on the individuality - there's a number of people going to Ben Nevis, but they're all going there in different cars, all bringing their own picnic.
 In the second example, people are going there as a group.
 They might all be on the same bus or belong to a hiking club on their annual New Year's Picnic on the summit.
 In any case, there is something more communal about the phrase with na.
 In a sense, a h-uile is more like 'each' and na h-uile more like 'all, the whole lot'.